ijolly20/RSSAggregator/README.md

-RSS Aggregator Project Done to get more practice in with Go
+# RSS Aggregator Project

+Created to get more practice in with Go

-Done with the assistance of boot.dev
+_Done with the assistance of [boot.dev](https://www.boot.dev/tracks/backend_)_